openconfig/featureprofiles/feature/platform/transceiver/zr_tunable_parameters_test/README.md

   in steps of 1 dB.
-* Verify  that the ZR module Host Interface ID and Media Interface ID combination to ZR module AppSel mapping can be configured through the OC Operatioanl-Mode. operational-mode is a construct in OpenConfig that masks features related to line port transmission.
+* Verify  that the ZR module Host Interface ID and Media Interface ID combination to ZR module AppSel mapping can be configured through the OC `operational-mode`. `operational-mode` is a construct in OpenConfig that masks features related to line port transmission.
 OC operational modes provides a platform-defined summary of information such as symbol rate, modulation, pulse shaping, etc.